randy-rebucas/lingkod-ph/MAYA_CHECKOUT_SETUP.md

 # Maya Checkout Integration Setup

-This document provides instructions for setting up Maya Checkout integration in the Lingkod PH application.
+This document provides instructions for setting up Maya Checkout integration in the Localpro PH application.

 ## Overview